gabrielandrade2/AnonymizationTool/README.md

 It uses [Ginza](https://github.com/megagonlabs/ginza) POS tagging to identify potential `Proper Nouns` and replace those with a `[ANON]` tag.

-The method was specifically tunned to annonimize Japanese clinical texts, aiming to remove patient and doctor personal information, such as names and addresses, and also institution (hopsital, clinic) names and locations.
+The method was specifically tunned to anonymize Japanese clinical texts, aiming to remove patient and doctor personal information, such as names and addresses, and also institution (hospital, clinic) names and locations.

+Currently, this software only supports Excel (.xls/xlsx) files as input.

 ## Execution